myRoute

 of moment?
 One might peruse

-a head of hair or the tint of melanin
+a head of hair or tint of melanin

 found in an angle of sunbeams—the Pilot,